Uniformly most reliable three-terminal graph of dense graphs: Conclusion

-$\bullet$ With a complex proof, the uniformly most reliable graph in $\mathcal{G}_{n,\binom{n}{2}-1}$ is determined, which is a graph with $\binom{n}{2}$ edges that removes an edge between non-target vertices.
-This conclusion is significant in comparison with the conclusion given by Betrand \emph{et al}. {\upshape\cite{BertrandGoffGraves}, which states that the uniformly most reliable graph with $\binom{n}{2}-1$ edges for two-terminal graphs is also a graph with $\binom{n}{2}$ edges that removes an edge between non-target vertices.
-By these comparison, for $m=\binom{n}{2}-1$, it is most probably that the uniformly most reliable graph for $k$-terminal graphs is a graph with $\binom{n}{2}$ edges that removes an edge between non-target vertices.
+The uniformly most reliable graph in $\mathcal{G}_{n,\binom{n}{2}-1}$ is determined, which is a graph by removing an edge between non-target vertices from $K_n$ with three target vertices.
+This conclusion is significant in comparison with the conclusion given by Betrand \emph{et al}. {\upshape\cite{BertrandGoffGraves}, which states that the uniformly most reliable graph with $\binom{n}{2}-1$ edges for two-terminal graphs is a graph by deleting an edge between non-target vertices from $K_n$ with two target vertices.
+For $m=\binom{n}{2}-1$, we conjecture that the uniformly most reliable graph for $k$-terminal graphs is a graph by removing an edge between non-target vertices from $K_n$ with $k$ target vertices.

-The results of the research provide guiding significance for characterizing and determining the uniformly most reliable graphs or the locally most reliable graphs of general $k$-terminal networks.
-In fact, the results of the research can be useful for designing highly reliable networks with three key vertices (target vertices).
+Based on these results, we found that when $m\geq\binom{n}{2}-\lfloor\frac{n-3}{2}\rfloor$, there is no uniformly most reliable three-terminal graphs in most three-terminal graph classes, then it is interesting to study the uniformly most reliable three-terminal graphs for sparse graphs or other general graphs.
+In addition, it is significant to extend the results of this paper and {\upshape\cite{BertrandGoffGraves} to $k$-terminal graphs.